Acknowledging the following facts:

 it comes to my mind, if they want to grow and reach new customers, who still care about the environment and better working conditions, but are more picky on tech specs or such details as size and prize, they should release two Fairphone 4 at the same moment next time:

-- a smaller version (“FP4”), for those who want smaller and a cheaper one, with a middle range chipset & processor like the Snapdragon 600 series, and space for only one camera in the back only (which could be either cheaper or more high-end), mono speaker…
+- a smaller version (“FP4”), for those who want smaller and a cheaper one, with a middle range chipset & processor like the Snapdragon 600 series, and space for only one camera in the back only (which could be either cheaper or more high-end), cheaper LCD screen with lower resolution, mono speaker…

-It could be interesting to leave the choice of which camera they’d put to the customer before buying it, to extend the concept of modularity to its fullest.
+It could be interesting to leave the choice of which camera, which screen… they’d put to the customer before buying it, to extend the concept of modularity to its fullest and avoid waste of modules.
 Or release them one by one every year?
 To keep the hype on the same phone from a year to another?

 What do you think of all this?